leohori/leohori/README.md

 - 💼 Any freelance work? do reach, [email](mailto:leohori@gmail.com) :)
 - 💬 Ask me about anything, I am happy to help!

+By the way...

+👯 I’m looking to collaborate on Python projects

 ---

 ### 🚀 &nbsp;Some Technologies & Tools I Have Used and Learned